-As at December 31, 2021 and 2020, the Group's investment in RNDC amounted to ₱751.7 million and ₱756.2 million, respectively.
-Share in net loss of RNDC amounted to ₱4.5 million in 2021.
+As at December 31, 2022 and 2021, the Group's investment in RNDC amounted to ₱762.0 million and ₱751.7 million, respectively.
+Share in net income of RNDC amounted to ₱10.3 million in 2022, while share in net loss of RNDC amounted to ₱4.5 million in 2021.

-The Parent Company's share in the profit or loss/total comprehensive income of RNDC in 2021 is reported under share in net income of joint venture and associate.
+The Parent Company's share in the profit or loss/total comprehensive income of RNDC in 2022 and 2021 is reported under share in net income of joint venture and associate.
 The Parent Company's share in the profit or loss/total comprehensive income of RNDC in 2020 is not material to the consolidated financial statements.